b-rodrigues/cookbook_r_nixpkgs/cookbook.md

 when reviewing your PR, people will then tell you where to put what.

 Now try to build the package.
-The following line will drop you in an interactive Nix shell with the package, if build succeeds (run the command at the root of the cloned `nixpkgs` directory):
+The following line will drop you in an interactive Nix shell with the package if build succeeds (run the command at the root of the cloned `nixpkgs` directory):

 ```
 nix-shell -I nixpkgs=. -p R rPackages.SuperGauss